lyraxvincent/sentiment-analysis/README.md

 The Twitter API **tweepy** was used to collect tweets related to COVID-19.
 You may view the script collect_tweets.py

+**UPDATE:**
+- Added script (collect_tweets.sh) to collect more data.
+Here we use [Twint](https://github.com/twintproject/twint) as it is more efficient and flexible that tweepy.
+It also gathers a lot of data in minimal time.

 ## **Deployment**
-A web-app handling sentiment analysis where a user inputs their text and the system outputs the sentiment associated with it was deployed using the Flask api and is live [here.](https://sentlysis.herokuapp.com/)
+A web-app handling sentiment analysis where a user inputs their text and the system outputs the sentiment associated with it was deployed using the Flask API and is live [here.](https://sentlysis.herokuapp.com/)

 ## **Resources**